 This has incredible room for error at every step of each calculation and administration.

 Remember the law of small numbers.
-Eat low carb, requires less insulin, which will result in less and smaller errors.
+Eating a lower carb diet requires less insulin, which will result in fewer and smaller errors.

-Hanna Boethuis – T1 and diabetes expert
+Hanna Boethuis - T1D and diabetes expert

 - "it's not a solution, it's covering up the real problem".

 - "I tried and I failed, I tried and I failed, I tried and I failed, following the guidelines I got from my doctors, because they are supposed to know?"